zerotier/lf/README.md

 ## Internals

-*This section is under construction.*

 ## Credits

-LF was written by [Adam Ierymenko](mailto:adam.ierymenko@zerotier.com).
-Work on LF was supported by the sorts of people who want highly secure distributed networks that lack single points of failure.
+LF was written by [Adam Ierymenko](mailto:adam.ierymenko@zerotier.com) of ZeroTier, Inc. Work on LF was supported by the sorts of people who want highly secure distributed networks that lack single points of failure.

 (c)2018-2019 [ZeroTier, Inc.](https://www.zerotier.com/)
 MIT License